 The Abundance Series Book 1

-When struggling caterer Tess Palmer inherits her great-aunt’s home at Sunset Lake, Missouri, she thinks she’s found the way to save her business.
-Selling the property can provide just the infusion of capital she needs to pay off her debts and move to a larger commercial kitchen.
+When struggling caterer Tess Palmer inherits her great-aunt’s home in the small town of Sunset Lake, Missouri, she thinks she’s found the way to save her business.
+Selling the property to a developer can provide just the cash she needs to pay off her debts.

-Wildlife painter Jack Hamlin, who lives across Sunset Lake, wants the area kept exactly as it is—a place where waterfowl can thrive and where he can find peace and solitude to ease his troubled heart.
-Although he’s drawn to Tess’s honesty and beauty, he’s appalled to learn she would welcome a deal with a developer, and he vows to stop her.
+Wildlife painter Jack Hamlin, who lives across Sunset Lake, wants the area kept exactly as it is—a place where he can find peace and solitude to ease his troubled heart.

 Read An Excerpt: Chapter One

 Tess Palmer didn’t need to be perfect.
 She only needed to get every detail right.

 And as a special events caterer, her to-do list this Friday ran for three entire pages of details.

 She stopped at a light in a pricey St. Louis suburb and glanced at the clipboard on the console of her van.
 For the next event, a simple surprise birthday party, she’d gone over her list so many times that the edges of the paper curled.
 The future of her catering business was at stake, after all.